golang/proposal/design/25530-notary.md

 can be served to a target victim without easy detection.

-One way to address this weakness is strength in numbers: have, say, N=3 or N=5 organizations run independent notary services gather certificates from all of them, and accept a module version as valid when, say, (N+1)/2 certificates agree.
+One way to address this weakness is strength in numbers: have, say, N=3 or N=5 organizations run independent servers, gather certificates from all of them, and accept a module version as valid when, say, (N+1)/2 certificates agree.
 The two drawbacks of this approach are that it is significantly more expensive